WaveHack/laravel-jade/README.md

 ## Usage

-Create views as you would normally, prefixed with .jade.php.
+Create views as you would normally, suffixed with .jade.php.
 The view rendering engine should resolve and compile them as Jade templates automatically.

 ## License